-Established by the New York City Economic Development Corporation (NYCEDC) with at least $50 million in matching funds from top-tier venture capital partners including Celgene Corporation, GE Ventures, and Eli Lilly & Company, the funding partnership will deploy a minimum of $150 million and seeks to launch 15 to 20 breakthrough ventures by 2020.
+Established by the New York City Economic Development Corporation (NYCEDC) with at least $50 million in matching funds from top-tier venture capital partners including Celgene Corporation, and Eli Lilly & Company, the funding partnership will deploy a minimum of $120 million and seeks to launch breakthrough ventures by 2020.

-The Life Sciences Funding Initiative is the capstone to a portfolio of City initiatives designed to champion New York City's early-stage life sciences ecosystem.
-It was designed to support the development of new technologies and products for patients and researchers, including therapeutics, medical devices, diagnostics, research and development instrumentation, and digital life sciences technologies.
+The Life Sciences Funding Initiative is part of a portfolio of City initiatives designed to champion New York City's early-stage life sciences ecosystem.
+It is designed to support the development of new technologies and products for patients and researchers, including therapeutics, medical devices, diagnostics, research and development instrumentation, and digital life sciences technologies.

 The program will anchor and accelerate the growth of New York City’s ecosystem for venture creation and early-stage research and development, ultimately transforming the landscape of life sciences in the city and advancing cutting-edge innovations for patients in need.

-With $1.4 billion in annual National Institutes of Health funding and the greatest concentration of world-class academic medical centers and research foundations in the country, the City offers a unique and robust pool of assets as a major center for life sciences and healthcare innovation.
+With $1.8 billion in annual National Institutes of Health funding and the greatest concentration of world-class academic medical centers and research foundations in the country, the City offers a unique and robust pool of assets as a major center for life sciences and healthcare innovation.
 The Life Sciences Funding Initiative builds upon these strengths, and positions New York City as a leader in translating cutting-edge academic research into breakthrough products for patients worldwide.
-The Funding Initiative will also act as a game-changer for the local economy in New York City, deploying at least $150 million to create 15 to 20 breakthrough life sciences ventures and approximately 2,000 permanent private-sector jobs in the next few years.
+The Funding Initiative will also act as a game-changer for the local economy in New York City, deploying at least $120 million to create breakthrough life sciences ventures in the next few years.
 These investments in the commercial life sciences will lead to additional research and development dollars, fortifying the City’s leadership as a center for academic research and clinical care.

-Flagship Ventures and ARCH Venture Partners, along with NYCEDC, Celgene, Lilly, and GE Ventures, are entering into a co-investment partnership to invest in seed and Series A rounds.
+Flagship Pioneering and ARCH Venture Partners, along with NYCEDC, Celgene, and Lilly, have entered into a co-investment partnership to invest in seed and Series A rounds.
 The funds will be invested directly into early-stage companies in a unique structure that incentivizes investors and entrepreneurs to create new life sciences ventures in New York City.
-Flagship Ventures and ARCH Venture Partners were selected as anchor venture capital partners by NYCEDC with input from Celgene, Eli Lilly, GE Ventures and leaders from across the City’s academic community after a competitive selection process that evaluated firms across a number of areas, including their ability to (1) build a generation of new companies around cutting-edge science, (2) recruit first-class industrial research and development talent, (3) deploy sufficient follow-on capital over the long-term, (4) work alongside the City’s academic medical centers, research foundations and Strategic Investors, and (5) commit resources to New York City’s life science ecosystem.
+Flagship Pioneering and ARCH Venture Partners were selected as anchor venture capital partners by NYCEDC with input from Celgene, Eli Lilly, and leaders from across the City’s academic community after a competitive selection process that evaluated firms across a number of areas, including their ability to (1) build a generation of new companies around cutting-edge science, (2) recruit first-class industrial research and development talent, (3) deploy sufficient follow-on capital over the long-term, (4) work alongside the City’s academic medical centers, research foundations and Strategic Investors, and (5) commit resources to New York City’s life science ecosystem.
 These two highly respected venture firms are positioned to help strengthen networks and spark interdisciplinary collaborations across the City’s leading life sciences stakeholders and attract a critical mass of serial entrepreneurs and managers with expertise in life sciences venture creation.

-If you are interested in participating as a strategic investor, civic partner, or VC partner, email Raphael Farzan-Kashani at RFarzan-Kashani@edc.nyc.
+If you are interested in participating as a strategic investor, civic partner, or VC partner, please contact the NYCEDC life sciences team.